-The College at Brockport, State University of New York invites applications and nominations for the Director of Financial Aid.
-Reporting to the Director of Enrollment Services in the Division of Enrollment Management and Student Affairs (EMSA), the director has primary responsibility for leadership, resource management and administrative oversight of the Financial Aid Office.
-The director will serve as the campus authority on federal, state, institutional and other financial aid programs and will need to remain current regarding federal and New York state financial aid regulations and compliance expectations.
+The College at Brockport, State University of New York invites applications for a Director of Financial Aid.
+The Director of Financial Aid falls under the Division of Enrollment Management and Student Affairs (EMSA) and has primary responsibility for leadership, resource management and administrative oversight for the Financial Aid Office.
+The Director will not only provide administrative oversight for this unit but will serve as a campus authority on federal, state, institutional and other financial aid programs.
+The Director must remain current with regard to federal and New York state financial aid regulations and compliance expectations.
+The Director will provide oversight to the customer relationship and student financial success management platform tools, streamline office processes and improve communications and outreach.
 Approximately 82% of Brockport students receive aid totaling $83.5 million dollars.
-This director is responsible for ensuring accurate delivery of financial aid to qualified students in a supportive and timely manner.
-Financial Aid is a critical issue for families and the director must be an active and visible leader both on the campus and in the larger regional community.
+This Director is responsible for accurate delivery of financial aid to qualified students in a supportive and timely manner.
+Financial Aid is a critical issue for families and the Director must be an active and visible leader both on the campus and in the larger regional community.
 The director will work in a collaborative and professional manner to problem-solve issues regarding college affordability, access, student support services, financial literacy and retention strategies.

 Provide oversight for the unit's strategic planning, policy development, assessment planning, and daily operations.
 Lead unit staff meetings, share information as appropriate, promote the development of ideas for improved service and efficiency, and encourage teamwork.
+Review, streamline and propose efficiencies for financial aid processes.
 Provide regular and timely feedback with each direct report through regularly scheduled meetings.
 Complete annual performance evaluations and performance plans for each direct report and provide guidance and direction for their personal and professional development.
 Provide direction to the unit for the development and implementation of efficient and high quality services.
 Assist the College's efforts to enhance, assess, and maintain undergraduate enrollment in alignment with the strategic plan through financial leveraging and the Extraordinary Scholarship program.
 Champion the financial needs of a diverse student population.
 Lead or serve on teams, committees and task forces as needed to fulfill the goals of the college.

 Resource Management & Budgeting